qdev89/StellaRougeGame/README.md

 ## Game Overview

 **STELLAR ROGUE** is a roguelike vertical scrolling shooter where players pilot a fighter craft through procedurally generated sectors filled with enemies, hazards, and encounters.
+Navigate through dangerous space sectors, defeat unique mini-bosses, and face off against powerful sector bosses in specially designed arena battles.

 Make meaningful choices that affect your ship's capabilities and the challenges ahead.
+Collect upgrades from defeated bosses, manage your ship's systems, and prepare for the ultimate confrontation with the adaptive Nemesis boss that evolves based on your playstyle.

 ## Features

 - **Retro Visual Style**: 16-bit pixel art aesthetic reminiscent of SNES-era shooters
 - **Roguelike Elements**: Procedural generation, permadeath, and meta-progression
 - **Choice & Consequence System**: Meaningful decisions that shape each run
+- **Boss Arenas**: Unique battle environments with hazards and special mechanics for each boss
+- **Boss Rewards**: Defeat bosses to earn powerful upgrades, credits, and ship unlocks
-- **Subsystem Synergy Grid**: A 3×3 grid of ship subsystems that create powerful effects when compatible upgrades are adjacent
+- **Subsystem Synergy Grid**: A 3×3 grid of ship subsystems that create powerful effects when compatible upgrades are adjacent (coming soon)
-- **Nemesis System**: The final boss evolves based on how you defeated previous sector bosses
+- **Nemesis System**: The final boss evolves based on how you defeated previous sector bosses (coming soon)

 ## How to Play